daratumumab (Intravenous route)

 Using daratumumab while you are pregnant can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant during treatment and for at least 3 months after your last dose.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

 daratumumab may cause an infusion reaction, which can be life-threatening and requires immediate medical attention.
-Tell your doctor right away if you have chills, cough or wheezing, dizziness or lightheadedness, headache, itching, nausea or vomiting, runny or stuffy nose, a rash or hives, shortness of breath or trouble breathing, or sore throat while you are receiving daratumumab.
+Tell your doctor right away if you have chills, cough, dizziness or lightheadedness, headache, itching, nausea or vomiting, runny or stuffy nose, a rash or hives, shortness of breath or trouble breathing, or sore throat while you are receiving daratumumab.

 Make sure any doctor who treats you knows that you are using daratumumab. daratumumab may affect the results of certain medical tests including tests to determine your blood type.
 These effects may last up to 6 months after your last dose.
 Tell all of your healthcare providers that you are receiving daratumumab before you receive a blood transfusion.